darko-mesaros/workshop-serverless-with-cdk/README.md

 ![succdep](img/succdep.png)

-We can actually open this URL up in our favorite browser (or API developent tool) to see how it works. **Remmember to add the `hello` to the end of the URL**
+We can actually open this URL up in our favorite browser (or API development tool) to see how it works. **Remmember to add the `hello` to the end of the URL**